feegloo/macos-show-desktop-app/README.md

 # macos-show-desktop-app
-Show desktop as app which you can add to Dock
+"Show Desktop" as app which you can add to Dock

 ### Installation